-Osisko and the companies in which Osisko has royalties, streams or other interest are subject to environmental regulation in the jurisdictions in which they operate.
+Companies that own projects in which Osisko has royalties, streams or other interest are subject to environmental regulation in the jurisdictions in which they operate.
 These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
 They also set forth limitations on the general, transportation, storage and disposal of solid and hazardous waste.
 Environmental legislation is evolving in a manner that will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
-There is no assurance that future changes in environmental regulation, if any, will not adversely affect Osisko's operations.
-Environmental hazards may exist on the properties which are unknown to Osisko at present and which have been caused by previous or existing owners or operators of the properties.
-Reclamation costs are uncertain and planned expenditures estimated by management may differ from the actual expenditures required.
+There is no assurance that future changes in environmental regulation, if any, will not adversely affect Osisko's business.
+Environmental hazards may exist on properties in which Osisko has royalties, streams or other interest which are unknown at present to Osisko or to companies which own such projects and which have been caused by previous or existing owners or operators of the properties.
+Reclamation costs are uncertain and planned expenditures estimated by management of such companies may differ from the actual expenditures required.